SwaranjaliJ123/Voice-Controlled-ChatBot-Terminal/README.md

 # Voice-Controlled-ChatBot-Terminal
-The Voice-Controlled ChatBot Terminal was developed using python and ESP32.
-The system accepts voice commands, processes them, and displays the response on the LCD screen.
+Developed a Voice-Controlled ChatBot Terminal using Pyhton and ESP32, enabling users to interact through speech.
+Implemented speech recognition, NLP, and text-to-speech capabilities, with secure login for authoried access.
+The project strengthened skills in hardware-software integration, full-stack development, and voice-enabled interfaces.
+Demonstrated practical application of voice-controlled embedded systems.